Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child is having bone or joint surgery.
-The doctor who performs this surgery is called an orthopaedic surgeon.
+The healthcare provider who performs this surgery is called an orthopaedic surgeon.
 This sheet can help you prepare your child and learn what to expect.

 Depending on why your child needs surgery, the procedure may be done one of two ways.
-Your doctor will talk with you about your child’s surgery and the approach that will be used.
+Your healthcare provider will talk with you about your child’s surgery and the approach that will be used: